 Activities : Birding, Child-Friendly, Culture, Hiking, Kayaking, Photography, Triple/Quad Cabins

-Meet at the Fairmont Hotel MacDonald in the morning for an included group transfer to your charter flight.
-Enjoy your included charter flight from Edmonton to Resolute, a remote outpost above the Arctic Circle.
-Located on the southern shores of Cornwallis Island, the town is named after the British ship HMS Resolute, which was trapped in ice and abandoned here in 1850 while searching for the lost Franklin Expedition.
+Meet at the Fairmont Hotel MacDonald in the morning for a group transfer to your charter flight.
+Enjoy your charter flight* from Edmonton to Resolute, a remote outpost above the Arctic Circle.
+Located on the southern shores of Cornwallis Island, the town is named after the British ship HMS Resolute, which was trapped in ice and abandoned there in 1850 while searching for the lost Franklin Expedition.
 A weather station and airstrip made it a strategic outpost during the Cold War.
 On arrival, you will meet your expedition team and prepare for your Zodiac ride to the ship.
 After a welcome cocktail, you will weigh anchor and depart Resolute in the early evening.

-Having emerged from Bellot Strait, you will cross Franklin Strait and arrive at Coningham Bay on the shore of Prince of Wales Island. here, in the heart of the Northwest Passage, you will hopefully encounter one of the most remarkable wildlife sites in the Arctic.
+Having emerged from Bellot Strait, you will cross Franklin Strait and arrive at Coningham Bay on the shore of Prince of Wales Island.
+Here, in the heart of the Northwest Passage, you will hopefully encounter one of the most remarkable wildlife sites in the Arctic.
 This is a known hot spot for polar bears who come here to feast on beluga whales, often caught in the rocky shallows at the entrance to the bay.

 This small group of islands is of tremendous historic importance.
 In this vicinity the wreck of HMS Erebus was found in September 2014.
-To end this remarkable find, the sister ship – HMS Terror was discovered nearby in the Summer of 2016.
+To bookend this remarkable find, the sister ship – HMS Terror - was discovered nearby in the Summer of 2016.
 It is profoundly moving to be in a location where Franklin and his men abandoned their ships knowing hope of rescue was virtually nonexistent.
 There is a shore landing planned here to stretch your legs as you cross islands that may have felt the doomed footsteps of Franklin's men.

 All guests are required to have comprehensive travel insurance.
 The travel insurance must cover accidents, injury, illness and death, medical expenses, including any related to pre-existing medical conditions, emergency repatriation (including helicopter), luggage and personal effects, and personal liability.
 It is strongly recommended that you purchase cancellation and curtailment insurance.
 You must carry proof of insurance with you and produce it if requested by expedition staff.
 The expedition team reserves the right to cancel or suspend your participation on a trip or in certain activities that comprise part of a trip, at any time, including after the commencement of your tour, with no right of refund, if you are unable to provide proof of insurance when requested.
 Other conditions may apply based on pre-existing conditions.
 ExpeditionTrips can assist U.S. residents with travel protection options.

 Once you have booked your voyage to the Polar Regions, you will be required to complete a Medical Information Form.
 This form must be completed, signed and returned no later than 90 days prior to departure.